Shuvaethy-Neill/Matrix_Determinant_Calculator/README.md

     - Download link: https://archives.fedoraproject.org/pub/archive/fedora/linux/releases/30/Workstation/x86_64/iso/

-If you are a Carleton University student, you can execute this program through the SCE lab computers.
+If you are a Carleton University student, you can execute this program through the SCE lab computers:
-Accessing the lab computers:
 1. Ensure that you know the login credentials to your SCE account (Note: the login credentials to your SCE account are different from your MC1 account)
 2. Connect to the Carleton University VPN
 3. Open the terminal of your personal laptop device